Free America Weekend

-Free America Weekend (also known as "No Kings Protest 2.0") was a protest organized for the weekend of Independence Day (July 4) in the United States in 2025.
+Free America Weekend was a protest organized for the weekend of Independence Day (July 4) in the United States in 2025.
 Organized by the Women's March associated with post-Trump inauguration marches, activities were planned in approximately 300 cities.

-The 50501 movement and the Indivisible movement also participated in the initiative, however, the Indivisible movement coined the event as "No Kings 2.0", as a reference to the "No Kings Protest".
+The 50501 movement and the Indivisible movement also participated in the initiative.
+The Indivisible movement variously coined the event as "No Kings Since 1776" and "No Kings 2.0", as a reference to the June 2025 No Kings protests.

 Participants were encouraged to host barbecues, dances, marches, rallies, and street parades, as well as other activities such as art projects.

 Background

 Free America Weekend was a protest and cultural event held in the United States on July 4, 2025.
-It was organized by the Women’s March, 50501 movement, Indivisible movement, and allied groups.
+It was organized by the Women's March, 50501 movement, Indivisible movement, and allied groups.
 The primary purpose of the event was to protest the policies and actions of the Donald Trump administration and to raise awareness of issues related to civil rights, immigration, individual liberties, and democracy.

-The event’s origins trace back to earlier rallies in early 2025.
-Among these was No Kings Day on June 14, 2025, when thousands of people gathered in various cities to protest what was described as the Trump administration’s “authoritarian drive.”
+The event's origins trace back to earlier rallies in early 2025.
+Among these was No Kings Day on June 14, 2025, when thousands of people gathered in various cities to protest what was described as the Trump administration's "authoritarian drive."